+Figure 2 Interoperability levels increasing vertically for greater exchange of meaning between database systems (Brodaric and Gahegan 2006).

-Data format
+Data Systems

 A wide variety of Geographic Information Systems (GIS) and associated technologies are used to produce, manage, deliver and work with geospatial data.
-These systems use a range of proprietary data formats.
-Moving data between systems and integrating data from different systems requires that it be packaged in known formats, such as CSV, XML or JSON.
+These systems use a range of operating systems and proprietary data formats.
+Moving data between systems and integrating data from different systems requires using standard data exchange systems, either file-based or web service based.
+These systems are well-established, and many of the GIS applications can make use of them.

+The data user must know what particular data delivery mechanism a data provider is using in order to frame an appropriate data query.

-Data structure
+Data Syntax

-Much of the software provides in-built translation tools, although some information cannot survive transformation (e.g. topology will be lost when transforming to a format that does not support topology).
+Much of the GIS software provides in-built translation tools, although some information cannot survive transformation (e.g. topology will be lost when transforming to a format that does not support topology).

 Standard formats have emerged such as the Geography Markup Language (GML) (ISO 2007), GeoJSON, TopoJSON and GeoPackage that can be used as the basis for transmission of data and enable providers to more reliably translate from proprietary formats to a common structures, optimised for geospatial data.
-These provide common structures within the constraints of the underlying format, however, the configuration of data exchanged, in terms of their semantics is not specified.
+These provide common structures within the constraints of the underlying system, however, the configuration of data exchanged, in terms of their schematic structure or content semantics is not specified.

+The data user must know what particular syntax a data provider is using in order to process the data query response.

-Data Semantics
+Data Schema

-For users that need to integrate and use multiple sources of data relating to the same spatial object, having the data sets in the same format and basic structure is not sufficient.
-Users also need to be able to interpret and query data in a consistent manner and thus data needs to be integrated with common semantics.
+For users that need to integrate and use multiple sources of data relating to the same spatial object, they also need to be able to interpret and query data in a consistent manner and thus data needs to be available in a common structure, or schema.
 The need to aggregate and integrate multiple data sets is a common requirement and is in fact the key challenge that the FSDF is addressing.

 This issue has been previously described in ISO 19101 and ISO 19109, in the OGC Reference Model, and in the INSPIRE Generic Conceptual Model.
 The background principle is that each ‘domain of discourse’ has a set of features and properties which members of the community talk about.
 These may be formalized in ‘application schemas’, each of which specifies names and data-models for the feature- and property-types.
-Harmonization of data from different sources confronts the basic challenge that, even if format and structure are the same, different applications result in different feature-types, even for describing the same real-world things.
+Harmonization of data from different sources confronts the basic challenge that, even if systems and syntax are agreed on, different applications result in different feature-types, even for describing the same real-world things.
 For example, communities interested in the same piece of landscape for the purposes of mining, civil engineering, town planning, or defence, will each have a different model with different feature-types.